th2-net/remotehand/Readme.txt

 #action,#text,#text2
 SendKeysToActive,text,text2

-Allow to send text to active element as SendKeys but without reference to locator.
+Allows to send text to active element like SendKeys but without reference to locator.

 UPLOADFILE